injulkarnilesh/design-principles/SOLID/OPEN-CLOSED/README.md

 As one of the most important principles for designing system units like classes, methods or modules, the Open Closed Principle is about how we should be able to make changes into these units.

-Changes to software systesm are inevitable.
+Changes to software systems are inevitable.
 Incorporating changes should not involve rewriting the code unit, but it should involve extending behaviour with/as a new one and be using that instead of old one.

 So this principle states :
 > Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.